 For purposes of the court's consideration of the disposition custody of a child pursuant to this subsection, the department is not required to make reasonable efforts to preserve the family if the court determines:

-- (B) The parent has: - (i) Committed murder of the child's other parent, guardian or custodian, another child of the parent, or any other child residing in the same household or under the temporary or permanent custody of the parent;
+(B) The parent has:

+(i) Committed murder of the child's other parent, guardian or custodian, another child of the parent, or any other child residing in the same

 Continued . . .